etsaone/etsa/Constitution.md

 Small changes to the Constitution can be made, using the procedure given in the Clause 2 of this Amendment.

+## Amendment VIII

+### Clause 1

+- Any reference to the word "member"(s), "one", "person"(s), "citizen"(s), and other similar words in the Constitution, shall refer to a complete Citizen of ETSA.

+- However, Congress reserves the right to interpret those words in a more specific sense, which may contradict the Clause 1 A of this Amendment.

+### Clause 2

+- For a Green Card Holder to become a complete citizen of ETSA, the Green Card Holder must be active in the commonwealth, for 3-4 days a week.

+- The Green Card Holder must be a unique person, in order to receive Citizenship.

+- For the Green Card Holder to become a Citizen of ETSA, other requirements may also apply as per the Congressional Legislations in the future.

 ---

 # Preamble